 There are many stories of people being baptized in the Bible.
-But what is the purpose of baptism and what is its significance for our Christian life?
+But what is the purpose of Christian baptism and what is its significance for your Christian life?

-The Bible first mentions baptism in its accounts of John the Baptist.
-This was under the old covenant, when baptism was for the remission of sins.
-“I indeed baptize you with water unto Matthew 3:11.
-With the establishment of the new covenant, because of the death of Jesus , but He who is coming after me is mightier than I … He will baptize you with the Holy Spirit and fire.” , baptism is now about more than the forgiveness of sins—it is a covenant to live the life of a before God.
+The Bible first mentions Christian baptism in its accounts of John the Baptist.
+The baptism of John was for the remission (forgiveness) of sins.
+“I indeed baptize you with water untobut He who is coming after me is mightier than I … He will baptize you with the Holy Spirit and fire.”
+Matthew 3:11.
+With the establishment of the new covenant, because of the death of Jesus , baptism is now about more than the forgiveness of sins—it is a covenant to live the life of a before God.

-Peter compares baptism to the flood in Noah’s time.
-1 Peter 3:18-21.
+Peter compares baptism to the flood in Noah’s time. “… He went and preached to the spirits in prison, who formerly were disobedient, when once the Divine longsuffering waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight souls, were saved through water.
+There is also an antitype which now saves us – baptism (not the removal of the filth of the, but the answer of a good conscience toward God), through the resurrection of Jesus Christ …” 1 Peter 3:18-21.
 The Bible says of Noah’s time: “Then the Lord saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.”
 Genesis 6:5.
 Just as the waters of the flood put an end to this evil in the Old Testament, baptism represents an end to living a self-centered life of doing my own will and beginning a new life of doing the will of God in the New Testament.

-A person who has made a lifetime commitment to follow Jesus, obey the Word of God and live a new life is a candidate to be baptized.
-Such ones are repentant and want to be free from their sin.
+If you have made a lifetime commitment to follow Jesus, obey the Word of God and live a new life you are a candidate to be baptized.
+You are repentant and want to be free from their.

 As with the Jews mentioned above, there are many people today who are sorry for their past sins and have purposed to live a life pleasing to God.
 Though it is evident that a certain maturity is needed to make such decisions, the proper attitude of heart is the main criterion for deciding to be baptized at any age.
 Jesus’ own words to His disciples confirm the needs for such ones to be baptized: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
 Matthew 28:19.
 There are no references to infants being baptized in the Bible.